substrait-io/substrait/site/docs/types/type_parsing.md

 ### Grammars

 It is relatively easy in most languages to produce simple parser & emitters for the type syntax.
 To make that easier, Substrait also includes an [ANTLR grammar](https://github.com/substrait-io/substrait-cpp/blob/main/src/substrait/textplan/parser/grammar/SubstraitPlanParser.g4#L108) to ease consumption and production of types.
+(The grammar also supports an entire language for representing plans as text.)

 ### Structs & Named Structs